Updated 03/01/2025

 Picky eaters

 Cats can be… selective.
 Selective with people, selective with toys, and selective with food.
 But who isn’t, right?
 While your cat might appear to have a favorite flavor of food for one month, this can suddenly change with no warning.
-If you know they’re healthy and you’ve not changed anything to their routine, it means they’re ready for a change.
+If you know they’re healthy and you’ve not changed anything to their routine, it might just mean they’re ready for a change.

 This ‘transition’ can be a lot easier with wet cat food.
 When it comes to wet vs dry cat food, the wet stuff often comes in a wide variety of flavors in smaller packet portions.
 Although dry biscuits can come in a few different taste options, they’re mostly served in large bags.
 This can create a lot of waste if your cat decides they’re no longer a chicken flavor kind of cat.